johnpancoast/kohana-bare/README.md

-_Note that this is my fork of Kohana which includes custom changes I prefer.
-Mainly..._
+*__Note that this is my fork of Kohana which includes custom changes I prefer.
+Mainly...__*
-- The codebase does not live in the web root.
+- *The codebase does not live in the web root.*
-- The bootstrap allows for includes and config values based on the currently running environment.
+- *The bootstrap allows for includes and config values based on the currently running environment.*
-- Various bootstrap values are now located in configs.
+- *Various bootstrap values are now located in configs.*
-- By my convention, directly public facing controller classes live in application/classes/Controller/Public/.
-Directly facing does not include classes that are extended that still handle a request.
-It's mainly to know what controllers can be publicly "touched".
+- *By my convention, public facing controller classes live in application/classes/Controller/Public/.
+Public facing means controllers that are actually "touched" by a request.
+Public facing does not have to include classes that are extended that handle a request for a child class that was actually hit.
+This allows us to keep controller related classes and controllers separate.*
-- Will contain classes that are reusable amongst my applications but do not belong in a standalone module although this should be rare.*
+- *Will contain classes that are reusable amongst my applications but do not belong in a standalone module although this should be rare.*
+- *The rest of Kohana should be the same...*

+### *Starting an application*
+- *Clone it.*
+- *Point your web server to the application/www/ directory.*
+- *Access your site in your browser and address any installation needs.*
+- *When you get all green, remove application/www/install.php and refresh.*
+- *Update your git submodules using `git submodules update --init --recursive`.*
+- *Further details can be found in Kohana's documentation.*

+### *Developing on my fork*
+- *Clone it.*
+- *Create a file called `.framework-dev` in the base directory.
+This avoids having to remove the application/www/install.php file that should stay in the repository.*
+- *Further details can be found in Kohana's documentation.*

 # Kohana PHP Framework